seabopo/PowerShell-Toolkit/README.md

 contains a set of key/value pairs based on the invocation function's defined parameters.

 The 'Initialize-PipelineObject' workflow is:
-  1. Initialize a new PipelineObject hashtable if an existing hashtable was not passed to the object.
+  1. Initialize a new PipelineObject HashTable if an existing HashTable was not passed to the object.
   2. Add the invocation data (call date, time, user, calling function, ect...) of the event to the PipelineObject's '_InvocationData' property.
   3. Inspect the public definition of the function and add every user-defined parameter to the PipelineObject as